Michael-F-Ellis/rpchat/README.md

 - Start chatting!

 ## Features
-### Multiple AI Provider Support Built in:
+### Multiple AI Provider and Model Support Built in:
 - DeepSeek
-- Together.ai
 - Google Gemini

 ### Extensible
 All the CSS, HTML and JavaScript is bundled into a single file you can edit and customize.
+See [RPChat Build System](BUILD.md) for development instructions.

-- Add support for new AI providers by editing the PROVIDERS object in the script.
+- Add support for new AI providers by editing the `providers.json` file in the repo and rebuilding.
 - - New providers must have endpoints that implement a basic  OpenAI compatible chat API.
+### Rich Message Controls:
 - Edit any message (system, user, or assistant)
 - Delete single messages or delete from a specific point
 - Collapsible system prompts
-### Rich Message Controls:
-- Edit any message (system, user, or assistant)
-- Delete single messages or delete from a specific point
 ### Model Control:
 - Temperature adjustment for controlling response randomness
 - Model selection for each provider
+- System prompt selector with preset styles (first person, third person, minimal)
 - Editable system prompts
 - Make changes at any point in the conversation
 ### Data Management:
 - Import/Export chat sessions as JSON files.
 - Session persistence across page refreshes
-- Convenient API key storage in browser
+- Convenient API key storage in browser `localStorage`
 ### Privacy-Focused:
-- All data stored locally in your browser
+- All data stored locally in your browser and file system
 - API keys never sent to any server except the respective AI provider
 ## Usage
 ### Requirements